cqse/teamscale-jacoco-agent/agent/README.md

 Enable debug logging in the logging config.
 Warning: this may create a lot of log entries!

-# "The application was shut down before a commit could be found" error despite including a git.properties file in your jar/war/...
+## Error: "The application was shut down before a commit could be found", despite including a git.properties file in your jar/war/...
 When using  application servers, the `git.properties` file in your jar/war/... might not be detected automatically which results in an "The application was shut down before a commit could be found" error.
 To resolve the problem, try specifying `teamscale-git-properties-jar` explicitly.